Belet Nagar: Identification with other deities

 It has been proposed that dNa-wa-ar, a theophoric element known from personal names, should be understood as an alternate name of Belet Nagar.

 Alfonso Archi assumes that Belet Nagar was identified with the Hurrian Nabarbi, though he thinks Nawar, the place name from which the latter name was derived, had to be a different place from Nagar.
 Piotr Taracha assumes that these two goddesses were one and the same, and as a result counts her among deities who were received by Hurrians from preexisting Syrian pantheons, unlike other researchers, who ascribe Hurrian origin to her.
 It has also been proposed that Nabarbi and Belet Nagar were both analogous to Ḫabūrītum, goddess of the river Khabur known from Mesopotamian sources from the Ur III period.
 One document directly refers to this goddess as "Inanna Ḫabūrītum," though this might be an instance of syncretism.
-Wilfred G. Lambert assumed that Ḫabūrītum and Ishara were one and the same and should be understood as the spouse of Dagan, but this theory finds no support in more recent scholarship.
+Wilfred G. Lambert assumed that Ḫabūrītum and Išḫara were one and the same and should be understood as the spouse of Dagan, but this theory finds no support in more recent scholarship.

 Daniel Schwemer argues that Belet Nagar (and other goddesses whose name was formed out of the word Belet and a place name) was an Ishtar-like figure ("Ishtar-gestalt"), possibly analogous to Shaushka.
 This view has been evaluated critically by Joan Goodnick Westenholz, who remarks that with the exception of their gender these deities do not appear to be similar to each other.

 Piotr Steinkeller assumes that Belet Nagar was identical with Ninhursag, and assumes she was merely a name used to refer to the latter in Mari.
 However, Old Babylonian evidence from this city indicates that the logographic writing dNIN.HUR.SAG.GA was used to refer to Shalash, the wife of Dagan, associated with the cities of Tuttul and Bitin (located near Alalakh).

 It has also been proposed that the deity worshiped in the so-called "eye temple," associated with figures known as "eye idols," which existed in Tell Brak in the Uruk period could be a forerunner of later Belet Nagar.